Architecture¶

 FE_B -->|"X-Api-Key<br/>X-Forwarded-*"| BE

 Hub cluster runs the full stack: FastAPI backend, frontend SPA, and has access to both databases.
 Only administrators access the hub directly.
+An optional MCP server sidecar (for OpenShift Lightspeed integration) runs inside the frontend pod using a dedicated lightweight image (rhacs-manager-mcp-server), sharing the same oauth-proxy + auth-header-injector chain.
+Nginx exposes the MCP endpoint at /mcp.

 Dual Database Design¶